hunter-atk/Quiplash-Clone/README.md

 - D3.js

 ### Challenges
 Building this game began as an excuse for me to learn D3.js and to become more familiar with using websockets.
-The game utilizes web sockets to communicate with multiple players, and a force-directed bubble chart (built using D3) displays all players' responses when a 10-second timer reaches 0.
+The game utilizes websockets to communicate with multiple players, and a force-directed bubble chart (built using D3) displays all players' responses when a 10-second timer reaches 0.

 When I started this project, I had already worked with websockets before, but I was brand new to D3, and I can see why people say it's difficult to understand.
 BUT, I love love LOVE the endless cool things you can do with it, and I learned quite a bit about how to use it while building this game.
 It's challenging, but it's fun, and I'll definitely be working with D3 more in future.